• Thu. Nov 21st, 2024

 Rafaela Pugh (sibling)

-Florence Pugh was born on 3 January 1996 in Oxford to dancer Deborah and restaurateur Clinton Pugh.
+Florence Pugh was born to dancer Deborah and restaurateur Clinton Pugh.
 She has three siblings: actor and musician Toby Sebastian, actress Arabella Gibbins, and Rafaela “Raffie” Pugh.
 She suffered from tracheomalacia as a child, which led to frequent hospitalisations.
 The family relocated to Sotogrande in Spain when Pugh was three years old, hoping the warmer weather would improve her health.
 They lived there until she was six, when they moved back to Oxford.
 Also at six years old, Pugh played Mary in a school nativity play, for which she spoke in a Yorkshire accent.
 She was privately educated at Wychwood School and St Edward’s School, Oxford, but disliked how the schools did not support her acting ambitions.

 video